At just 21 years of age, Liam Burrows is a truly prodigious and gifted young performer.

 His amazing talents have certainly kept him in high demand.
-Over the past three years he has performed over 250 public, corporate and private shows including some for the largest corporations and charities in Australia.
+Over the past four years he has performed over 250 public, corporate and private shows including some for the largest corporations and charities in Australia.

 Besides being on Australia’s Got Talent, Liam has appeared on Channel 7 Melbourne’s Good Friday Telethon (where he performed two songs with a large orchestra) Channel 10’s The Circle and Channel 7’s The Morning Show (three times) and Channel 7 Perth’s Telethon where he received a standing ovation.

 Liam’s numerous YouTube videos have been watched by thousands, with his Australia’s Got Talent audition achieving nearly 2 million views.

 Since July 2011 he has enjoyed a meteoric rise to the top of the music scene whilst continuing to develop as an exceptional and unique entertainer, performing all over Australia as well as overseas.